ralusnom/justboil.me/README.md

 1. PSR0 Compliant autoloader for non-CI classes
 2. Added AWS SDK files into the repository.
-Although it would have been ideal to add the SDK files via composer, considering the scale of the application, I decided to simply add in the sdk manually in `ci/vendor`.
+Although it would have been ideal to add the SDK files via composer, considering the scale of the application, I decided to simply add the sdk file manually in `ci/vendor`.
 Refer to the SDK quick start [page](http://docs.aws.amazon.com/aws-sdk-php/guide/latest/quick-start.html).

 #### How to use: ####